huggingface/blog/noob_intro_transformers.md

 You might wonder, with the abundance of tutorials on Hugging Face already available, why create another?
 The answer lies in accessibility: most existing resources assume some technical background, including Python proficiency, which can prevent non-technical individuals from grasping ML fundamentals.
 As someone who came from the business side of AI, I recognize that the learning curve presents a barrier and wanted to offer a more approachable path for like-minded learners.

-Therefore this guide is tailored for a non-technical audience keen to better understand open-source machine learning without having to learn Python from scratch.
+Therefore, this guide is tailored for a non-technical audience keen to better understand open-source machine learning without having to learn Python from scratch.
 We assume no prior knowledge and will explain concepts from the ground up to ensure clarity.
 If you're an engineer, you’ll find this guide a bit basic, but for beginners, it's an ideal starting point.

 If following this tutorial you want to continue your ML learning journey the recent [Hugging Face course](https://www.deeplearning.ai/short-courses/open-source-models-hugging-face/) in partnership with DeepLearning AI is also a great resource.